Patients and Physicians

 A healthy microbiome performs numerous beneficial functions throughout the body.

 C. difficile infection

 Seres has announced positive topline results in the Phase 3 ECOSPOR III study of SER-109 in the treatment of C. difficile.
-Patients may still enroll in an open-label study.
-Learn more: https://serescdiffstudy.com/
+Seres has completed enrollment in the SERES-013 ECOSPOR IV open-label study for SER-109.

-Clostridioides difficile, formerly known as Clostridium difficile, or C. difficile, is one of the top three most urgent bacterial threats in the United States, according to the Centers for Disease Control.
-It is the leading cause of hospital-acquired infection in the U.S. and is responsible for the deaths of approximately 20,000 Americans each year.
+Clostridioides difficile, formerly known as Clostridium difficile, or C. difficile, is one of the top 3 most urgent bacterial threats in the United States, according to the Centers for Disease Control and Prevention.
+It is the leading cause of hospital-acquired infection in the US and is responsible for the deaths of approximately 20,000 Americans each year.